biibow/biibow/README.md

 ### Little things about me

-- Yah, I'm an AI student.
-- Love basketball 🏀.
+- I'm just a normal student stuck in the past.
-- Goal: I wanna be an AI engineer.
+- Still finding the goal I wanna reach - maybe someone :).